No results were found...

 Image credit: Girls in Marketing (designed in MailerLite)

 Your event is over, but that doesn't mean your event email campaign has to come to an end too.
-One more will do!

-Your post-event email could focus on:
+Your post-event emails could include an:

 • Email survey to gather feedback about this edition or ideas for the next event